-In 2017, the largest major projects and their respective costs consist of:
+The largest major projects and their respective costs consisted of:

 - Water System Improvements for Route 4 estimated to cost of $3.3 million will be financed with outside debt in 2017.
 The timing of the replacement of the water line from Nilles Road to By-Pass 4 in 2017 is crucial to the Route 4 Urban Paving project slated to begin in late 2017 into 2018.
 The Route 4 Urban Paving project is expected to cost $3.8 million with $2.1 million in state funding.

 - Motor Control Center replacement for the Wastewater Plant estimated to cost $1.7 million will be financed with outside debt in 2017.
 The current motor control center was installed in 1965 and critical to the operation of the Wastewater Plant.